LZB94/lzb94.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi there, I'm Zhibo"
+title: "Hi there, I'm Zhi-Bo"
 excerpt: "About me"
 author_profile: true
 redirect_from: